MEET OUR STAFF

 Nursery Supervisor Magdalene Maclin, a Charleston native, attended Claflin College in Orangeburg, SC earning a degree in Social Science.

-Sixty five years ago, war was raging in Europe and the Pacific.
-Suburban growth in rural St. Andrews Parish was just beginning
+In 1944, when war was raging in Europe and the Pacific, suburban growth in rural St. Andrews Parish was just beginning.

 The story of John Wesley Methodist Church begins at this time.
 Most West Ashley residents attended downtown churches.
 Rev. R. Wright Spears served communication at the home of Mrs. Sophie Smith, an invalid member of his church, Trinity Methodist.
 She urged him to start a nearby Methodist church.
 Rev. Homer Schuler, DS, hired Margaret Dukes to determine if others were interested in starting a local church.